Our Platform. Your Vision.

 This rule adds the customer attribute selected to the State column in the check in screen.

-Most common configuration is to add this rule TWICE - once for the Waiver attribute and once for the belay status.
+The most common configuration is to add this rule TWICE - once for the Waiver attribute and once for the belay status.

 When a customer has those fields populated, they will show in the state column.
 If they are missing those fields nothing is shown in state.

-NOTE: alerts for missing attributes are configured in Facility Global Alert below.
+Alerts for missing attributes are configured in Facility Global Alert below.

 Facility Global Alert - Missing Attributes | FACILITY_GLOBAL_ALERT_RULE